 Management and the Union agree that individual professional development is extremely important to the continued professional growth of academic employees, the quality of educational programs and services, and the future of the College.
 To this end, academic employees are encouraged to participate in activities that will promote professional growth, maintain the quality of educational offerings, enhance the individual's contribution to the general welfare of the College, and to support and advance the College's values and strategic goals.
-In keeping with high professional standing, each academic employee is required to engage in the Continuous Improvement process described in section 13.00, which includes a timeline for observations, self-reflection, and participation in the College's self-reflection.
-Individual goals (1) relate to their present or future instructional assignment, maintenance of any required certifications, and professional interests, (2) support the College's values and strategic goals.
+In keeping with high professional standing, each academic employee is required to engage in the Continuous Growth process described in section 13.00, which includes a timeline for observations, self-reflection, and participation in College-sponsored EDI training.

+Goals for professional growth will be included in an academic employee's selfreflection.
+Individual goals (1) relate to their present or future instructional assignment, maintenance of any required certifications, and professional interests, (2) support the College's values strategic goals.